runKleisli/verified-integer-gaussian-elimination/README.md

 * `leadingElemExtensionAsZipWithCons : map (r::) xs = Vect.zipWith Vect.(::) (replicate _ r) xs`
 	* `leadingElemExtensionFirstColReplicate`/`leadingElemExtensionColFSId` — the columns of `map (r::) xs`.
 Special cases of `map` being a `VerifiedFunctor`.
 * `nullcolExtensionEq` — If the first column of `xs` is the zero vector, then `xs` is the appension of `0` to each of its rows' `tail`s.

+* `indexNeutralIsNeutral2D` — every row of a zero matrix is the zero vector.